rymcmahon/rails-full-text-search-form-ajax/README.md

 ### Rails Full-Text Search Form with AJAX

-My most popular blogpost, with over 19,000 pageviews over 18 months, is [Create a Simple Search Form with Rails](http://www.rymcmahon.com/articles/2).
-It benefitted from a great Google search results page ranking (usually top 3 for "rails search form") and from the fact that a search form is a common feature for any app.
+My most popular blogpost, with over 19,000 pageviews in just 18 months, is [Create a Simple Search Form with Rails](http://www.rymcmahon.com/articles/2).
+The bulk of the traffic was due to its excellent ranking in Google search results (usually top 3 for "rails search form") and from the fact that a lot of devs are apparently searching for tutorials on Rails search forms.

 I received many comments on the blogpost (some were even nice) and a few people asked how they could make the simple search form more sophisticated.
 In response to those requests, I thought I'd write an updated post that demonstrates how to build a complex, full-text search form that submits via AJAX for that smooth, modern app feel.

-Let's create a simple blog app with a form that allows visitors to perform full-text searches of the blogpost titles and bodies while rendering the results without a full-page refresh.
+Let's create a simple blog app with a form that allows visitors to perform full-text searches of the blogpost titles and body text while rendering the results without a full-page refresh.
 I am using Rails 5.2, Ruby 2.4.1, and PostgreSQL 9.6.3 for this demo.

 #### The Setup